· Frequently Asked Questions ·

 Q: May I bring my pet to observatory shows?

-A: Only trained service animals are allowed inside the building - no exceptions.
+A: Goldendale Observatory is not "pet friendly."
+Only trained service animals are allowed inside the building - no exceptions.
 Visitors bringing animals will be asked for verification of training, as per State and Federal laws.
-Misrepresenting a service animal will result in a fine and/or other penalties.
-Individuals with animals indoors, off leashes, or leaving waste will be ticketed by Police or Park Rangers.
+Misrepresenting a service animal may result in a fine or other penalties.
+Individuals with animals indoors, off leashes, or leaving waste may be ticketed by Police or Park Rangers.
+Additionally, the outdoor evening visitor experience entails large crowds in dark locations and can be frightening to animals.

 Q: Are the observatory programs kid-friendly?